idleberg/atom-browse/README.md

 * `Browse: Reveal all open files`
 * `Browse: Project folder(s)`

-All of these commands can also be accessed from the *“Packages”* menu.
-The `Reveal file` command is also available from the context menu.
+All of these commands can also be accessed from the *“Packages”* menu and the context menu.
 Lastly, the [package-developer-toolbar](https://github.com/idleberg/atom-package-developer-toolbar) provides a graphical user interface for most of these commands.

 ## Options